nyu-cs202/labs-23sp/lab4/README-OS.md

 Troubleshooting
 ---------------

 The OS runs using the QEMU full-system emulator.
-We give instructions for installing QEMU on our devbox.
-If you run on your own Linux machine, you will need to install QEMU yourself.
+If you run on your own Linux machine (as opposed to the class containerization environment or a virtual cs202 devbox), you will need to install QEMU yourself.
 On Debian- and Ubuntu-based hosts, run `sudo apt-get install qemu`.
 On Fedora-based hosts, run `sudo yum install qemu-system-x86`.

 If Control-C doesn't work on your QEMU, make sure you are using an actual Control key.
 On some machines QEMU ignores key remappings (such